TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 -----------

 :php:`$GLOBALS['TYPO3_CONF_VARS']['MAIL']['transport'] = '<classname>';`
-   Custom class which implements Swift_Transport.
+   Custom class which implements :php:`\Swift_Transport`.
 The constructor receives all settings from the MAIL section to make it possible to add custom settings.